 At about the same time, as a result of all my studies of human nature, a model / framework to explain life and humanity started taking shape in my mind.
 I called it Foaum (pronounced same as foam), a shorthand for Framework of Aum, Aum being the Sanskrit word that has many meanings, one among which is 'everything'.
-It is a framework to connect everything related to life and human nature that I have ever noticed directly or have had read about.
+It is a framework to connect everything related to life and human nature that I have ever observed or read about.

 I am writing a book to describe the framework, through which I hope to impact the psychological and sociological studies across the world.
 Currently, each branch of the social sciences has its own theory that is disconnected from the others.
 There is no unifying theoretical foundation for all the branches of sciences.
 With Foaum, I hope to fill that gap.
 The website for this initiative is foaum.org.

 Foaum has two parts.
 The first part is agreedly esoteric and theoretical, which could be of interest only to philosophers, intellectuals and theoreticians.
 But, the second part is very practical and is meant for everyone's use.
 It models human diversity, i.e., the individual, the social, as well as spiritual diversity.
 Using this diversity framework, which I called 'Colors of Humanity', I am able to explain a wide range of psychological, sociological, and spiritual phenomena and craft solutions for a wide variety of problems, at home, at school, at work and in society.
 I decided to make it my life goal to formalize Foaum and offer formal solutions to various problems in various spheres of human activity, based on the insights that Foaum gives.
 Towards this end, I started five different initiatives as follows:

 Under the initiative of Better Societies, I wanted to draw everyone's attention to the underlying issues of society in transitioning itself from the agricultural age to industrial age, which people in the media, social media, and academia, and let alone the governments, would not focus on, because of lack of interest, time, or sponsorship or abilities.

-Besides the profession, the projects, and these initiatives, I also had an itch to translate Valmiki's Ramayana into contemporary English, providing socio-psychological commentary, for a long time.
+Besides the profession, the projects, and these initiatives, I also had an itch for a long time to translate Valmiki's Ramayana into contemporary English, providing socio-psychological commentary.
 I knew it would be a multi-year project and was afraid of such a serious commitment, for a long time.
 But, ultimately, I committed myself to do it in 2012 and completed the translation in 2019.

 As I translated this great epic, I also generated interest in people to read it.
 I created an initiative called 'Read Ramayana' for this purpose.
 Anyone can signup for this initiative and get Ramayana Slokas along with my translation, commentary and an audio rendering of the Slokas by Sriram Ghanapati, Head, Sankara Veda Pathasala, Hyderabad, in an email every week, so that they can read Ramayana from the beginning to the end, without missing a Sloka, which is a lifetime dream for many.
 Over 9000 people have completed reading Ramayana with this initiative thus far.
 The website for this initiative is www.readramayana.org.